indranilism676-cmd/identifying-hydrocarbon-zone-using-well-logs-/README.md

 | 1002  | 45 | 150 | 2.08 | 0.10 |
 | 1004  | 52 | 90  | 2.18 | 0.15 |

-If your dataset uses different column names , simply map them using the sidebar.
+If your dataset uses different column names, simply map them using the sidebar.

+---

 # Output

 The application provides: